DongLab-DevTools/ClassNameViewer/README.md

 gpr.key=YOUR_GITHUB_PERSONAL_ACCESS_TOKEN
 ```

+> [!NOTE]
+>
-> **Note**: You need a GitHub Personal Access Token with `read:packages` permission to download from GitHub Packages.
+> You need a GitHub Personal Access Token with `read:packages` permission to download from GitHub Packages.

 ### Requirements
 - Android API 21 (Android 5.0) or higher